symfony/symfony-docs/cookbook/controller/argument_value_resolver.rst

     The ``ArgumentResolver`` and value resolvers were introduced in Symfony 3.1.

 In the book, you've learned that you can get the :class:`Symfony\\Component\\HttpFoundation\\Request` object via an argument in your controller.
-This argument has to be typehinted by the ``Request`` class in order to be recognized.
+This argument has to be type-hinted by the ``Request`` class in order to be recognized.
 This is done via the :class:`Symfony\\Component\\HttpKernel\\Controller\\ArgumentResolver`.
 By creating and registering custom argument value resolvers, you can extend